 The most significant risks are changes in the pattern of awards for bodily injury and fatality claims, and inflationary trends.
 Claims on casualty contracts are payable on a claims-occurrence basis.
 The company is liable for all insured events that occurred during the term of the contract, even if the loss is discovered after the end of the contract period.
-Some liability claims tend to be settled over a period of time and an element of claims provision relates to incurred but not reported claims.
+Some liability claims tend to be settled over a longer period and in addition to case estimates, an element of claims provision at year-end relates to incurred but not reported claims.
 Statistical analyses are carried out annually to ascertain that the provision for IBNR is adequate.
 The compensation paid on these contracts is the monetary award granted for bodily injury suffered.
 Such awards are lump sum payments that are calculated as the present value of the lost earnings and actual related costs incurred that the injured party suffers as a result of the accident.
 For fatalities the amount of compensation is also a monetary amount paid as a lump sum to heirs relating to the lost future earnings of the deceased plus actual costs incurred as a result of the accident.

 The estimated cost of claims includes direct expenses to be incurred in settling claims gross of expected subrogation value and other recoveries.
 The company takes all reasonable steps to ensure that it has appropriate information regarding its claims exposures.
 An initial reserve based on average claims cost is attributed to each reported incident where insufficient information is available at that time.
-Analysis of the development of past claims has shown that reserves have proven to be sufficient to meet the ultimate cost.
-In calculating the estimated cost of notified but unpaid claims, the company's estimation technique is a combination of past experience, medical assessments, legal precedent and current trends in compensation awards.
-All the company's claims reserves are an accumulation of individual case estimates.
+Analysis of the development of past claims has shown that reserves have in overall terms proven to be sufficient to meet the ultimate cost.
+In calculating the estimated cost of notified but unpaid claims, the company's estimation techniques include a combination of past experience, medical assessments, legal precedent and current trends in compensation awards.
+All the company's claims reserves are an accumulation of individual case estimates coupled with an estimation of claims recoveries and IBNR.
+The company's independent actuarial function holder periodically reviews the estimation methodology and reports his observations to management.